 - the sign must contain an authorisation statement as per section 113 of the Local Electoral Act 2001,

-- the sign must not be erected earlier than 6 weeks prior to the day voting closes and must be removed from all sites at the end of election day.
+- the sign must not be erected earlier than 6 weeks prior to the day voting closes and must be removed from all sites before election day.

-For this election, the first day a sign may be erected is Saturday 27 August and signs must be removed by 11:59pm, Friday 7 October.
+For this by-election, the first day a sign may be erected is 11:59pm Friday 5 January 2024 and signs must be removed from public sites by 11:59pm, Friday 16 February 2024.

-For more information on our signage rules, please read our guidelines for temporary signs in public places (152KB PDF).
+For more information on our signage rules, please read our by-election signage guidelines (253KB PDF) and our general guidelines for temporary signs in public places (152KB PDF).

 Applying for election signage in public places